s1lverfish/blog/about.md

 permalink: /about/
 ---

-This blog series is about Math and other stuff.
+This is my personal blog about cometitive programming and other things I find interesting.